Uniform exponential growth for CAT(0) square complexes: Hyperplanes and group elements

 We let $\Aut(X)$ denote the collection of cubical, inversion-free automorphisms of $X$.
 (An inversion is an isometry of $X$ that preserves a hyperplane and inverts the corresponding halfspaces).
 If $G$ is an action on $X$ which contains inversions, then we may subdivide $X$ so that there are no inversions.

 In a \cat cube complex of dimension $n$, any collection of $n+1$ hyperplanes contains a disjoint pair.
-In particular, in the case of a 2-dimensional complex, if $g\in\Aut(X)$ and $\hh$ is a hyperplane, then the triple $\{\hh,g\hh,g^2\hh\}$ contains a pair that is either disjoint or equal.
+In particular, in the case of our 2-dimensional complex, if $g\in\Aut(X)$ and $\hh$ is a hyperplane, then the triple $\{\hh,g\hh,g^2\hh\}$ contains a pair that is either disjoint or equal.
 Thus, either $g^2\hh=\hh$, or one of the pair $\{\hh, g\hh\}$, $\{\hh,g^2\hh\}$ is a disjoint pair.

-Given a hyperplane $\hh$ in $X$ and $g\in \Aut(X)$ a hyperbolic isometry of $X$, we say that $g$ \emph{skewers} $\hh$ if for some choice of halfspace $\h$ associated to $\hh$, we have $g^2\h \subset\h$.
+Given a hyperplane $\hh$ in $X$ and $g\in \Aut(X)$ a hyperbolic isometry of $X$, we say that $g$ \emph{skewers} $\hh$ if for some choice of halfspace $\h$ associated to $\hh$, we have $g^2\h \subset\h$ (note that this includes the case $g\h\subset\h$).
 This property is equivalent to saying that any axis for $g$ intersects $\hh$ in a single point.

-We say that a hyperbolic isometry $g\in\Aut(X)$ is \emph{parallel} to $\hh$ if any axis for $g$ is a bounded distance from $\hh$.

-We say that a hyperbolic isometry is \emph{peripheral} to $\hh$ if it neither skewers $\hh$ nor is parallel to $\hh$.
-In this case, we have that any axis lies in a halfspace $\h$ bounded by the hyperplane $\hh$ and is not contained in any neighborhood of $\hh$.
+We say that a hyperbolic isometry $g\in\Aut(X)$ is \emph{parallel} to $\hh$ if any axis for $g$ is a bounded distance from $\hh$; and, a hyperbolic isometry is \emph{peripheral} to $\hh$ if it neither skewers $\hh$ nor is parallel to $\hh$.
+In this case, any axis lies in a halfspace $\h$ bounded by the hyperplane $\hh$ and is not contained in any neighborhood of $\hh$.
 It follows that either $g\h^*\subset\h$ or $g^2\h^*\subset\h$.

 \begin{definition} Given a hyperbolic isometry $g\in\Aut(X)$, we define the \emph{skewer set of $g$}, denoted $sk(g)$, as the collection of all hyperplanes skewered by $g$.
 We define a \emph{disjoint skewer set} for $g$ as a collection of disjoint hyperplanes in $sk(g)$ which is invariant under $g^2$. \end{definition}